raesum/raesum/documentation/configurationOptions.md

 The automated tests may require external resources for certain tests (such as the redis-based cache).
 This section controls whether these tests are run.

 - `redis` (boolean) - Whether to run tests that require a Redis server.
 The tests will use the appropriate settings in `connections` Default: `true`

+### AWS

+This section contains the settings for AWS services.

+- `region` (string) - The region to use for AWS services.
+Default: `us-east-1`
+- `accessKeyId` (string) - The access key to use for AWS services.
+For production systems it is *STRONGLY* recommended to use IAM roles assigned to the application server instead of keys.
+Default: `null`
+- `secretAccessKey` (string) - The secret access key to use for AWS services.
+Default: `null`